one2nc/hot-reload-inside-docker-examples/README.md

 # hot-reload-inside-docker-examples

+Use this repo to set up a fast local dev env in docker with debugger.
+Using this repo, you can set up a Spring Boot or Micronaut application with following features:
+  - application built inside docker
+  - code changes auto-compiled and updated without having to restart the app or container
+  - remote debugging using IntelliJIdea
+  - integration test execution using TestContainers in docker

 A list of sample applications to set up Fast Local Development Environment with Docker.

 <img src="./fast.png" alt="" width="300" height="300">

 ### What do we mean by Fast Local Development?